tdauth/wc3-systems/README.md

 ## Systems

+### Weather/Four Seasons System

+- Replace treees in seasons.
+- Replace ground textures in seasons.
+- Replace buildings and units in seasons.
+- Weather effects depending on seasons and time.
+- Lightnings during rain.
+- Rays at day and night.
+- Exclude regions from weather effects.

 ### AI Ships System

 Warcraft III AI does not support ships.
 It even has issues building shipyards etc.